Best Shepherd’s Pie Recipe with Ground Beef

 This post may contain affiliate links.
 Read my disclosure policy.

-Undoubtedly the whole family will love to dig into this comfort food casserole made with ground beef and frozen vegetables, plus fluffy mashed potatoes and cheese.
-While it might not be the most traditional version of the classic Irish recipe, this dish is easy and delicious.
-And it’s great to make ahead of time to reheat when you need it.
-Plus this version is a gluten free shepherd’s pie that everyone can enjoy.
+This is the BEST shepherd’s pie recipe with ground beef and vegetables baked beneath a cap of fluffy mashed potatoes and cheese.
+You’ll find so many variations of this classic casserole out there.
+This savory homemade shepherd’s pie is easy and delicious!
+It’s great to make ahead of time to reheat when you need it.
+Plus, my version is a gluten-free shepherd’s pie that everyone can enjoy.

 A scoop of Shepherds Pie on a green plate